-The ribs were super easy to make (it’s a slow cooker….duh) and if you don’t have any beer in the house, try root beer, Dr. pepper or your favorite cola.
-It should come out just about the same, with a hint more sweetness.
+The ribs were super easy to make (it’s a slow cooker….duh) and if you don’t have any beer in the house, try root beer, Dr. Pepper or your favorite cola.

 Just follow my simple instructions and prepare yourself for moans and groans from the table as your friends and family devour these ribs.